 - If your office is close to home, ditch the car and walk or cycle to work.

 - While at work, take short breaks and quick walks.
-Even just a walk around the office or down the hall will help support circulation and keep you loose and energized.
+Even just a walk around the office or down the hall will help support circulation and

 - Every 30 minutes at your desk, take a 5-minute break to move and stretch your neck, wrists, and back.
 You can even do some simple eye exercises to prevent eye strain, which could lead to vision problems later in life.